 Kim Sul Song once served as an interpreter and close aide to her father.
-She reportedly managed his travel logistics until about 2008, Madden said.
+She reportedly managed his travel logistics until about 2008.

 Kim Kyong Hui

-Also known as "Madam Kim," Kim Kyong Hui is Kim Jong Un’s aunt, and the sister of his late father.
+Also known as "Madam Kim," Kim Kyong Hui is Kim Jong Un’s aunt and sister of his late father.

 Madam Kim served as her brother’s closest aide and was also in charge of the Worker Party’s international affairs department, according to Madden.
 She once led talks with Israel in the 1990s when the country approached North Korea about buying its nuclear program to protect itself from Iran, Madden said.

-Madam Kim, who was married to Jang Song Thaek -- Kim Jong Un’s uncle who was executed in 2013 for reportedly planning a military coup -- also served as the executor of Kim Jong Il's will after he died.
+Madam Kim, who was married to Jang Song Thaek — Kim Jong Un’s uncle who was executed in 2013 for reportedly planning a military coup — also served as executor of Kim Jong Il's will after he died.

 Kim Yo Jong, who is reportedly very close to Madam Kim, often calls her now-retired aunt for advice, Madden said.